MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-sentiment-analysis.md

 If you want to use this prebuilt model in Power Automate, you can find more information in [Use the sentiment analysis prebuilt model in Power Automate](flow-sentiment-analysis.md).

-## Supported languages and data format
+## Supported language and data format

 - **Language**: German, Spanish, English, French, Hindi, Italian, Japanese, Korean, Dutch, Norwegian, Portuguese (Brazil), Portuguese (Portugal), Turkish, Chinese (Simplified), Chinese (Traditional)
 - Documents can't exceed 5,120 characters.